+Majorca (Mallorca), the largest island of the Balearic Islands archipelago, is ready to welcome millions of tourists each year.
+Visitors come from every corner of the world to sample Majorca's ever-increasing greenery, water reforms and landscapes.
+Visiting Majorca must be as close as you can get to a real trip to paradise.
+Majorca is ideally placed in the lap of the Mediterranean Sea where you have ample chance to explore her untouched beaches, breath-taking scenery and many attractions that the island has to offer.
 The island comprises of seven cities, the capital being Palma where the majority of population resides.
-Cities and quaint towns in other regions such as Palma de Mallorca, Pla de Mallorca, Raiguer, Migjorn and Llevant also attract a fair share of tourists.
-Check out the top things to do, if you are planning to visit Majorca in the future.
+Cities and small towns in other regions such as Pla de Mallorca, Raiguer, Migjorn and Llevant also attract a fair share of tourists.
+Check out the top things to do, if you are planning a trip to Majorca.
 Make sure that you have gone through detailed information if you are a newbie and want to have great time on the island.

 The Banys Arabs in Palma, also known as the Arab baths are merely the existing ruins of the Arab city of Medina Mayurqa belonging to 10th century.
-The structure which was once a part of an Arab nobleman's house is one of crowded tourist places in Majorca.
+The structure, which was once a part of an Arab nobleman's house, is one of the crowded tourist places in Majorca.
 The Arab Baths resemble many other architectural designs found in Islamic countries.

 The Son Morroig is a medieval mansion built in 1276, but it was acquired by Austrian aristocrat Archduke Ludwig Salvator in the 19th century.
 At present, the building hosts a museum in the memories of Ludwig Salvator, who was a great admirer of the island and spent his entire life in exploring Mallorca and its neighbouring islands.
 Because of its location high above sea level, the medieval mansion offers stunning views of Majorca.